-The survey will ask questions regarding your household's current health coverage, the source of coverage, your use of healthcare, and difficulties you may have had getting the care you need.
-To better understand survey participants and household members, we will ask for some basic information about age, gender, income, and employment.
+The survey will ask questions about your household's current health coverage, the source of coverage, your use of healthcare, and any difficulties you may have had accessing the care you need.
+We will also ask basic questions about age, gender, income, and employment, as this helps us better understand survey participants and household members.
+Parents of young children will be asked questions about childcare and child services so we can better meet their needs.

-The information provided is completely private and your answers will be strictly confidential.
+The information provided is completely private and your answers are strictly confidential.